hml230/exploring-lateness/README.md

 ## Executive Summary

 From data analysis, bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than buses in other suburbs, and latness often spikes on Wednesdays and Fridays.
-The chosen regression models while were not adequate in capturing the variation of lateness, both consistently suggested spatial features, like `route` and `transit_stop_sequence`, provide strong predictive insights into lateness.
-ChronosT5 was fine-tuned as forecasted lateness to be around 0.1-0.9 minute.
-The model's performance deteriorate for datasets with >100k observations, potentially due to model size, which limits the ability to extrapolate on the full dataset.
+The chosen regression models while were not adequate in capturing the variation of lateness, both consistently suggested spatial features, like `route_variant`, provide strong predictive insights into lateness.
+ChronosT5 was fine-tuned as forecasted lateness to be around 0.1-1.1 minute.
+Chronos's performance deteriorate for datasets with >100k observations, potentially due to model size, which limits the ability to extrapolate on the full dataset.

-Additionally, since data was recorded in 3 distinct, non-sequential periods, structuring this problem as a time series may not be sufficient for ChronosT5
+Additionally, since data was recorded in 3 distinct, non-sequential periods, structuring this problem as a sequential, continuous time series may not be sufficient for ChronosT5.

 <a id = 'data'></a>